operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/local-docs.md

 ## Build and Serve

-You can build and serve your docs to localhost:1313 with:
+You can build and serve your docs to localhost:1313.
+From the `website` directory run:

 ```
 hugo server